kjerandp/CoPilot/README.md

 ```
 var response = _db.Query<dynamic>("select * from employees where EmployeeID=@id order by LastName", new { id = 5 }).Single();
 ```
-There are a few new things to note here.
-First, we are mapping to a specific type, given by the generic argument.
-The second thing to note is the parameter binding in the query.
-You specify parameters in a query with the @[name] syntax and pass arguments for the named parameters by providing an anonymous object with a properties matching the names excluding the alpha-sign.
+Note that we are mapping to a specific type, given by the generic argument.

 When mapping database fields to properties on the dynamic object the mapper will by default convert field names to camel case.
 This means that the column name `EmployeeID` will be mapped to a property named `EmployeeId`.